oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

 In this lab, you will:

-- Connect your Autonomous Database to a cloud storage system
+- Connect your Autonomous AI Database to a cloud storage system
 - Load data into new tables in the database from cloud storage
 - Learn how to review and resolve common issues when loading data